RSA & RSG

 Before submitting your form, you will need to make payment for the course fees via credit card, then review and accept (agree) to the terms and conditions of enrolment by digitally signing the form.

 You will receive an email from axcelerate@allaralearning.com.au.
-This email asks you to create your student portal.
+This email asks you to create your student portal account.
 Click the ‘Create your Student Portal Account’ link in the body of the email and follow the prompts to create your student user account.

 Once you have created your account, you can login to the ‘Student Portal’ and begin your course.

-Click on the Responsible Service of Alcohol (RSA) Learning plan from your student portal dashboard to begin.
+Click on the Responsible Services for Hospitality (RSA & RSG) Learning plan from your student portal dashboard to begin.

 Note: Please check your spam or junk folders if you do not receive the email in your inbox.
 If you haven’t received the email within 30 minutes of submitting the form, contact me by reply email.